Phillies–Pirates rivalry: After realignment

 Some sports fans in Philadelphia and Pittsburgh also want the rivalry to be reignited.
 The rivalry has also been attributed to the proximity between the two largest cities in the state of Pennsylvania, which are approximately six hours apart by car.
-The Phillies' fanbase comes from the Delaware Valley (the Philadelphia metropolitan area), which includes Southeastern Pennsylvania, central New Jersey south of Princeton, southern New Jersey, northern Delaware and extreme northeast parts of Maryland.
+The Phillies' fanbase comes from the Philadelphia metropolitan area, which includes southeastern Pennsylvania, central New Jersey south of Princeton, southern New Jersey, northern Delaware and extreme northeast parts of Maryland.
 Conversely, the Pirates' fanbase generally draws from the Pittsburgh metropolitan area, which includes Western Pennsylvania, most of the state of West Virginia, and parts of both Southeastern Ohio and the Maryland Panhandle.
-The Philadelphia–Pittsburgh rivalry is evident in other sports, as seen between the Philadelphia Flyers and the Pittsburgh Penguins in the National Hockey League.
+The Philadelphia–Pittsburgh rivalry is evident in other sports, as seen between the Philadelphia Flyers and the Pittsburgh Penguins and in the National Hockey League.

+Between 2022 and 2024, the Phillies–Pirates series was jokingly referred to as the "PooP" series, mainly due to an updated scorebug of NBC Sports Philadelphia (the Phillies' broadcaster) beginning the game with the score 0–0 and were strategically placed between the two teams' "P" cap logos.
+This came to an end after the 2024 season, when NBCSP updated its scorebug by using team abbreviations instead of logos.